 Generational trauma refers to the emotional and psychological scars that are passed down from one generation to the next.
 Generational trauma is the trauma that is experienced by individuals within a family or a community and is often related to a historical event or series of events that have left a devastating and lasting impact on the lives of those involved.
 This trauma, experienced by members of the family or community, then gets passed down by generation.
 Generational trauma is simply the harmful effects of historical mistreatment or abuse, and the symptoms then get past down generationally.
 Generational trauma can manifest in many different ways, including depression, anxiety, addiction or substance misuse, and physical health problems.
-However, there is hope for healing from generational trauma, and there are ways to break the cycle of trauma and promote resilience and well-being.
+However, there is hope for healing generational trauma, and there are ways to break the cycle of trauma and promote resilience and well-being.

 Generational trauma is passed down from one generation to the next when families, groups, or communities survive or witness trauma and ultimately do not resolve their pain and the impact that trauma has had on them.
 Due to the nature of substances, which are highly effective at numbing pain or being used in the avoidance of psychological pain, addiction almost always becomes interwoven into the fabric of a family, group, or communities impacted by generational trauma.
 Individuals contained within that system that experience generational trauma will often turn to drugs and alcohol since they find no other outlet to manage or overcome the pain of the trauma.
 And just as generational trauma is passed down from one generation to another, so can addiction begin to be passed down generation to generation.
+This is why healing generational trauma is so important for the future health of yourself and family.

 Some examples of generational trauma are: